ahug030/kidney_jamming/README.md

 Figure 1:
 1) Open Nov3_E16_reconstructions_example.3dm and curvature_mapping.gh in Rhino and grasshopper within Rhino, respectively. curvature_mapping is a grasshopper workflow that takes a rhino surface as input and computes curvature map.
+2) tip_voronoi_example.m generates Voronoi, delaunay, and shape index data and overlays from a csv input of UB tip coordinates (x,y as columns).